-If your employer provides you with a significant payment or award (such as money or additional service time) to induce you to retire or to make you eligible to retire, that payment or award will be considered a retirement incentive.
+If your employer provides you with a significant payment or award (such as money or additional service time) to induce you to retire or to make you eligible to retire, that payment or award is a retirement incentive.
 Retirement incentives are not included in your AFC.